David Watkins (rugby): Rugby Union

 Joining Newport RFC in 1961, he made his début for Newport on 2 September that year against Penarth RFC.
 In his first season with Newport the team won the Welsh Championship.
 Watkins played for invitational team the Barbarians during his first season for Newport in 1962.

-Watkins made his international début in 1963, at the age of 20 for Wales against England partnering Clive Rowlands.
-He was a key figure in Newport's epic win over Whineray's 1963 New Zealand All Blacks.
+Watkins made his international début in 1963, at the age of 20, for Wales against England partnering Clive Rowlands.
+He was a key figure in Newport's win over Whineray's 1963 New Zealand All Blacks.
 He was vice captain of Newport under Brian Price in 1963–64 and went on to captain them for three seasons 1964–65, 1965–66 and 1966–67.
-He set the club dropped goal record of 14 in 1966–67, in all he scored 228 points including 55 dropped goals for Newport.
+He set the club dropped goal record of 14 in 1966–67.
+In all he scored 228 points including 55 dropped goals for Newport.
 He never played on the losing side for Newport at sevens.
 In 1967 Watkins assembled his own team to enter the first ever Glengarth Sevens at Davenport Rugby Club where he won the main competition.

-Watkins led the Lions in two tests in Australia in 1966.
+Watkins led the Lions in two tests in New Zealand in 1966.
 He set up position for Uzzell's drop goal and kicked a penalty to draw with Australia in 1966.
 He played 21 times for Wales (including the 1964–65 Triple Crown) and was captain three times in 1967.

 Rugby league

 In October 1967 Watkins signed to play rugby league, joining English club Salford for £16,000, a then club record.
 He was signed the same day as outstanding young talent Jimmy Newbrook.
 He was Salford's captain in 1967 and also in the Challenge Cup Final in 1969 when they were beaten by Castleford.

 Watkins became Salford's record points scorer and steered them to victory in the Lancashire Cup Final in 1972 by beating Swinton at Wilderspool Stadium, Warrington.
 In the 1972–73 season he kicked a world record 221 goals in a season.
 He also holds the longest scoring run record in 92 consecutive matches for Salford from 19 August 1972 to 25 April 1974.
 Watkins totalled 929 points from 41 tries and 403 goals.
 The record refers to scoring consecutively for one club and does not include representative matches.

-During the 1972–73 League season Watkins played at centre and kicked two conversions in Salford's 7–12 defeat by Leeds in the Player's No.6 Trophy Final at Fartown, Huddersfield on Saturday 24 March 1973.
+During the 1972–73 League season Watkins played at centre and kicked two conversions in Salford's 12–7 defeat by Leeds in the Player's No.6 Trophy Final at Fartown, Huddersfield on Saturday 24 March 1973.